jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 the why doesn't make sense then the what probably doesn't matter.
 Sometimes things seem self-apparent, but when in doubt no one was ever hurt by a little more concise explanation.

+For simple edits of existing commits, don't hesitate to squash your commits before pushing, without waiting for the maintainers to ask you to do so.

 Set up Travis CI on your own GitHub Bitcoin repository so that when you push a branch or commit, the linter and continuous integration tests run.
 It can be a